-Our estimates of $l_h/l_s$ from our fits also agree with the work of \cite{sob11}.
-These authors studied the changes of this ratio with the bolometric luminosity $L_{bol}$ in the hard states of GX 339-4 and GRO J1655-40.
+Our estimates of $l_h/l_s$ from our fits also agree with the work of \cite{sob11}. { Note however that we are not using exactly the same model as these authors.
+No reflection component was taken into account in their work but an iron line.
+We do not expect however that this would have any strong effect on our estimate of $l_h/l_s$ compared to their methods given the low flux we found in the reflection component (i.e. a factor 10 below the continuum flux, see Tab. \ref{tabparam3}).
+Thus we believe that our results can be safely compared to theirs}.
+These authors studied the changes of the $l_h/l_s$ ratio with the bolometric luminosity $L_{bol}$ in the hard states of GX 339-4 and GRO J1655-40.
 At luminosities of the order of $\sim$ 0.1-1\%, i.e. the range of luminosities of the present Suzaku observations, \cite{sob11} confirmed a transition in behaviour of $l_h/l_s$ with $L_{bol}$.
 At luminosities lower than $\sim$ 0.1-1\%, both parameters correlate while they anticorrelate at larger $L_{bol}$.
-Following these authors, this behaviour is consistent with a scenario where seed photons change from cyclo-synchrotron at the lowest luminosities to those from a (truncated) disk at higher luminosities.
-Our observed increase of $l_h/l_s$ from OBS1 to OBS5, i.e. with a decrease of $L_{bol}$, suggests then that the emission of the accretion disk is still dominating the cooling process of the hot corona.
+According to these authors, this behavior is consistent with a scenario where seed photons change from cyclo-synchrotron, at the lowest luminosities, to those from a (truncated) disk, at higher luminosities.
+Our observed increase of $l_h/l_s$ from OBS1 to OBS5, i.e. with a decrease of $L_{bol}$, suggests then that the emission of the accretion disk is still dominating the cooling process of the hot corona.\\

 But then, the changes of $l_h/l_s$ implies a variation of the disk-corona geometry.
 The increase of $l_h/l_s$ from OBS1 to OBS5 indicates a faster decrease of the soft photon flux compared to the corona heating power.
 This situation is naturally expected if $R_{in}$ increases from OBS1 to OBS5.
 Note that the increase of $R_{in}$ would also imply a diminution of the reflecting area and consequently a faster decrease of the reflecting component compared to primary one.
-This is in agreement with the decrease of $F_{ref}/F_{eqpair}$ as discussed in Sect. \ref{ionref}. \\
+This is also in agreement with the decrease of $F_{ref}/F_{eqpair}$ as discussed in Sect. \ref{ionref}. \\

 We have reported in Fig. \ref{resfiteq}b the flux $F_{diskbb}$ of the {\sc diskbb} component versus the {\sc diskbb} temperature $T_{diskbb}$.
 The log-log linear best fit (black solid line in Fig. \ref{resfiteq}b) gives $\displaystyle F_{diskbb}\propto T_{{diskbb}}^{3.3\pm0.2}$ i.e. a bit smoother than the Stefan-Boltzmann law in $T^{4}$ expected in the case of an optically thick accretion disk with fixed inner radius.
 This discrepancy could be explained by a variation of the hardening factor with the disk temperature (e.g. \citealt{sal13}).
 However, we can again interpret this result in term of variation of the disk inner radius.
 Indeed, in an standard accretion disk of inner radius $R_{in}$, inner temperature $T_{diskbb}$ and accretion rate $\dot{M}$ we expect: